 [Section 33 amended by No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 24, 146, 147 and 149.]

-34. Worker suffering from chronic bronchitis and pneumoconiosis
+34. Chronic bronchitis and pneumoconiosis, limit on compensation for

 Whenever a worker is rendered less able to earn full wages, by reason of suffering from chronic bronchitis in association with pneumoconiosis, he is deemed to be so rendered by pneumoconiosis and this Act applies subject, however, to this Division; but a worker who, after receiving compensation pursuant to this section, is subsequently employed in any process entailing exposure to mineral dusts harmful to the lungs whether by the same or any other employer, is not entitled to any further compensation or benefit, in respect of any period of incapacity due to pneumoconiosis of any kind or to the aggravation or acceleration of any such disease, arising from his subsequent employment in that process.